BlueStar Surface Burner Ignition Failure (No Flame)

 Safety first: Turn off the burner knob.
 If you smell strong gas, shut off the gas supply, ventilate the area, and do not use open flames or electrical switches.

-• Verify gas supply: Ensure the manual gas shutoff valve behind the range is fully open.
-Confirm other gas appliances are functioning normally.
+• Verify gas supply: Ensure that the manual gas shutoff valve behind the range is fully open.
+Confirm that other gas appliances are functioning normally.

 • Test ignition: Turn the knob to ignite and observe.
-If the burner lights but flame is uneven, repeat cleaning.
-If no flame and no gas sound, contact a gas technician to check pressure and regulator.
+If the burner lights but the flame is uneven, repeat cleaning.
+If there is no flame and no gas sound, contact a gas technician to check the pressure and regulator.

 Advertisements